ShravanaHS/mini-project/README.md

 ---

 ### **4. Arduino Interfacing**

-MATLAB communicates with Arduino through a serial connection.
+  *to interface matlab with ardiuno just connect ardiuno port with pc matlab automatically detects with the help of COM port* MATLAB communicates with Arduino through a serial connection.
 Based on the received code word, Arduino performs the following actions:
 - Turns on the **red LED** for vehicles.
 - Turns on the **animal-specific LED** for wildlife.